repo-nikhil/krsaurav-sudo/README.md

 💖 I’m contributing to [**CircuitVerse**](https://github.com/CircuitVerse) as a front-end developer and project manager.

-👩‍💻 Nowadays, I’m learning Kotlin, Swift, Next.js and System Design.
+👩‍💻 Nowadays, I’m learning Devops and preparing for Certified Kubernetes Administrator & Certified Kubernetes Application Developer.

 ⚡ Fun fact: I have a Computer Engineering background, but most of the credit goes to Google and Stack Overflow 😪

-💸 You can support my OSS work by [buying me a beer 🍺](https://www.buymeacoffee.com/shreyacasmalert)
+💸 You can support my OSS work by [buying me a beer 🍺](https://www.buymeacoffee.com/sauravchaudhary?new=1)

 <br>